chronic-underclocking/Frame/README.md

 # Frame
- A domain specific language for media manipulation
+ A domain specific language for media manipulation.
+The language specification and details can be found in the documentation.